JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 - `sliceable_1ll` — `SPLIT_KIND_1LL` and the initial-planner view of
   `SPLIT_KIND_MUX_BITS`; the operation-output boundary is legal and the interior blames like `atomic`.
 Ordinary planning therefore cannot waste a 2nd/3rd cut inside one 1LL operation.
-Integer MUXes have a separate, genuinely bit-chunked lowering, but only the bounded physical-neighbor refinement opts into it after whole-design timing says the output-boundary schedule is poor.
+Built-in MUXes have a separate, genuinely bit-chunked lowering, but only the bounded physical-neighbor refinement opts into it after whole-design timing says the output-boundary schedule is poor.